-- PIT.
-Investment income payments made to resident individuals are subject to PIT which shall be withheld at the current final withholding tax rate of 28% if there is a Portuguese resident paying agent, unless the individual elects to include this income in their overall taxable income, subject to tax at progressive rates of up to 48%.
-In the latter circumstance an additional income tax will be due on the part of the taxable income exceeding EUR80,000 as follows: - 2.5% on the part of the taxable income exceeding EUR80,000 up to EUR250,000; - 5% on any taxable income exceeding EUR250,000.
+PIT.
+Investment income payments made to resident individuals are subject to PIT which must be withheld at the current final withholding tax rate of 28% if there is a Portuguese resident paying agent, unless the individual elects to include this income in their overall taxable income, subject to tax at progressive rates of up to 48%.
+In the latter circumstance, an additional income tax will be due on the part of the taxable income exceeding EUR80,000 as follows:

+- 2.5% on the part of the taxable income exceeding EUR80,000 up to EUR250,000; - 5% on any taxable income exceeding EUR250,000.

-As an exceptional measure for 2014, if the option of income aggregation is made an additional surcharge at the rate of 3.5% will also be due on the amount exceeding the annual amount of the monthly minimum guaranteed wage (EUR6,790).
+In addition, if the option of income aggregation is made an additional surcharge at the rate of 3.5% will also be due on the amount exceeding the annual amount of the monthly minimum guaranteed wage (EUR7,070).